angyonghaseyo/Treasure-Chope/README.md

 - This SDK integrates various Firebase services like authentication and file storage with the application.
 - It provides a set of tools for interacting with Firebase Firestore, handling file uploads to Firebase Storage, and managing user authentication seamlessly.

-The entire architecture is designed to be scalable and efficient, ensuring that as the user base grows, Treasure Chope will continue to provide a reliable and consistent service to all its stakeholders.